Ingleburn railway station: History

-Platforms & services
+Platforms and services

 The crossovers to the south and north of the station can be used to terminate trains if there is an obstruction (e.g. broken down train) ahead.
 In the early 2000s there were a few trains a day timetabled to terminate at Ingleburn, but these have since disappeared from the timetable.
 The signals at Ingleburn can be switched between automatic and controlled mode.
 In automatic mode, the signals will automatically change depending on where trains are detected and the points are locked in the normal position.
 In controlled mode, the signals and points can be controlled from Campbelltown Signal Box or the Rail Operations Centre at Alexandria.

 Transport links

-Interline Bus Services operate six routes via Ingleburn station:
+Transit Systems operates six bus routes via Ingleburn station, under contract to Transport for NSW: